EU Member States adopted a Council Recommendation on a coordinated approach to the restriction of free movement in response to the COVID-19 pandemic.

 Member States that consider it necessary to introduce restrictions to free movement, based on their own decision-making processes, could require persons travelling from an area classified other than ‘green’ to:

-- undergo a test for COVID-19 infection after arrival.
+- take a test for COVID-19 infection before or after arrival.

-It is up to Member States to decide what measures to apply on people travelling from risk areas to their territories.
-This means that some Member States will not apply any restrictions on travel within the EU, while others might decide to apply certain measures, such as quarantine or testing, to travellers coming from ‘orange’, ‘red’ or ‘grey’ areas.
-Information on which Member States apply which measures will be available on the ‘Re-open EU’ web platform.
+It is up to Member States to decide what measures to apply on people travelling from risk areas to their territories, and whether to require a RT-PCR or rapid antigen test.
 Member States can also require people entering their territory to submit passenger locator forms, in accordance with data protection requirements.

 Measures must not be discriminatory, meaning that they will also apply to returning nationals of the Member State concerned.

-Travellers with an essential function or need will not be required to undergo quarantine.
+Travellers with an essential function or need should not be required to undergo quarantine when arriving from an ‘orange’, ‘red’ or ‘grey’ area.
 While performing their duties, this applies to: